Read summaried version with

 - Startups validating a concept

-- Fast execution allows you to get online quickly
+- Fast execution helps you get online quickly

 - Lower complexity reduces setup challenges

-- Provides a practical starting point, though it may not scale long-term
+- Practical starting point, even if it may not scale long-term

 When a Custom Website Becomes the Better Choice

-Custom websites are designed to guide users through a tailored journey that maximizes conversions.
-If your website is a key part of revenue generation, custom design ensures every element drives results.
+Custom websites are built to guide users through a carefully planned journey that increases conversions.
+When your website plays a major role in generating revenue, a custom design ensures every element is optimized to drive results.

-Businesses requiring advanced functionality, integrations, or specific workflows benefit from a custom build.
-Unlike templates, you aren’t constrained by pre-set structures.
+Businesses that need advanced functionality, integrations, or specific workflows benefit greatly from custom websites.
+Unlike templates, custom builds give you full flexibility without being limited by predefined structures.

-If you’re running paid ads, SEO campaigns, or other growth strategies, a custom website ensures your infrastructure can handle traffic, optimize performance, and convert visitors effectively.
+If you’re investing in paid ads, SEO, or other growth strategies, a custom website provides the foundation needed to handle traffic and convert visitors effectively.
+It ensures better performance, scalability, and long-term results.

 - Scaling startups